Green Plains Inc. (GPRE) Reveals an Earnings Mystery

 GPRE’s Market Performance

-GPRE stocks went down by -2.94% for the week, with a monthly jump of 2.23% and a quarterly performance of 98.15%, while its annual performance rate touched 375.42%.
-The volatility ratio for the week stands at 8.55% while the volatility levels for the past 30 days are set at 7.92% for Green Plains Inc..
-The simple moving average for the period of the last 20 days is -0.10% for GPRE stocks with a simple moving average of 57.88% for the last 200 days.
+GPRE stocks went up by 5.81% for the week, with a monthly jump of 11.97% and a quarterly performance of 95.95%, while its annual performance rate touched 409.77%.
+The volatility ratio for the week stands at 7.37% while the volatility levels for the past 30 days are set at 8.01% for Green Plains Inc..
+The simple moving average for the period of the last 20 days is 5.16% for GPRE stocks with a simple moving average of 64.91% for the last 200 days.

 Analysts’ Opinion of GPRE